 It has a small beach and places to rent kayaks and canoes to enjoy nature and rivers.

 Beynac and Cazenac

-The best view of this medieval village is when you’re arriving.
-The stone houses on the edge of the river and the castle at the top will leave you speechless.
+You have the best view of Beynac when you’re arriving at this medieval village.
+The stone houses on the river’s edge and the castle at the top will leave you speechless.
 This one and the Roque-Gageac are my favorites.